Who Really Uses 2D Animation? What We Learned from 40 Companies

 Conclusion

-So, here’s the big takeaway.
-2D animation isn’t just for cartoons or movies anymore, it is one of the most flexible tools out there and you can spot it in almost every industry.
-From our little research sample, we saw that startups lean on 2D a lot more, while bigger enterprises usually stick with live-shoot or talking-head style videos.
+So, here’s the big takeaway: 2D animation is not just for cartoons or movies anymore.
+It has become one of the most flexible tools brands can use, and you can spot it across almost every industry.
+From our small research sample, we saw that startups lean on 2D animation a lot more, while bigger enterprises usually stick with live-shoot or talking-head style videos.

 SaaS and AI companies make this even more obvious.
-They love 2D because it makes complicated stuff easy to understand, shows off products without drowning people in endless dashboards, and is simple to update when new features roll out.
-For startups, it is kind of a no-brainer too.
-You get something polished that fits your budget, adapts as your product grows, and keeps your branding looking sharp everywhere from your website to your socials.
+For anyone asking who use 2D animation, these industries are some of the clearest examples.
+They use 2D because it makes complicated ideas easier to understand, shows off products without drowning people in endless dashboards, and is simple to update when new features roll out.
+For startups, it is also a smart choice because they get something polished, scalable, and on-brand without stretching their budget too far.

-For us, this is exciting because it means we can guide clients toward the kind of videos that not only work in their industry but also fit their goals.
-And honestly, that is what we love doing—helping brands create videos that connect with people and actually deliver results.
-This also can be a continuation piece to one of our earlier blog “15 Best Product Demo Videos” where we discussed type of video that companies tend to use and how they affect the business.
+For us, this is exciting because it helps us guide clients toward videos that not only work for their industry, but also fit their goals.
+And honestly, that is what we love doing: helping brands create videos that connect with people and actually deliver results.
+This can also be a continuation of our earlier blog, 15 Best Product Demo Videos where we discussed type of video that companies tend to use and how they affect the business.

 If you are thinking about making a 2D animation for your brand, let’s chat.
 Book a call with us and check out our 2D animation service page.